Can you make money from blogging?

-I am no news reporter and I don’t really do news but I have had to adapt some of my articles to keep in line with their guidelines, after all, they are news aggregators.
+I am no news reporter and I don’t really cover news but I have had to adapt some of my articles to keep in line with their publisher guidelines, after all, they are news aggregators.

 The real challenge is getting listed, you have to prove that your publication has been live for at least six months, that your content is current, that you publish daily and that you have a news section.
 Without a news section, it is very unlikely that your blog will be accepted.